ansible/ansible-language-server/README.md

 ![Easier Jinja expression typing](images/jinja-expression.gif)

-When writing a Jinja expression, you only need to type `"{{ `, and it will be mirrored behind the cursor (including the space).
+When writing a Jinja expression, you only need to type `"{{<space>`, and it will be mirrored behind the cursor (including the space).
 You can also select the whole expression and press `space` to put spaces on both sides of the expression.

 ### Documentation reference